top of page

 How Skills Councils shape competency units

-Jobs and Skills Councils lead development of the RII training package, including RIIWHS204E Work Safely at Heights.
-Using industry consultation with the Working at Heights Association, regulators and employers, JSCs scan incident data and codify current controls into unit elements, performance criteria and assessment conditions.
-They align content to the AS/NZS 1891 series, require realistic assessment of rescue capability, and emphasise equipment inspection and anchorage selection.
-JSCs also reflect prevailing currency expectations in guidance notes, supporting the sector wide practice of two yearly refreshers recommended by WAHA.
+Jobs and Skills Councils lead the development of the RII training package, including RIIWHS204E Work Safely at Heights.
+Through industry consultation with the Working at Heights Association, regulators, and employers, JSCs scan incident data and codify current controls into unit elements, performance criteria, and assessment conditions.
+They align content to the AS/NZS 1891 series, require a realistic assessment of rescue capability, and emphasise equipment inspection and anchorage selection.
+JSCs also reflect prevailing currency expectations in guidance notes, supporting the sector-wide practice of two-year refreshers recommended by WAHA.
 For details on renewal practices, see the WAHA FAQs on training currency.

 What RTOs must do to stay aligned

-RTOs must turn those training products into compliant delivery under Western Australia’s WHS Act 2020 and WHS General Regulations.
+RTOs must turn those training products into compliant delivery under Western Australia's WHS Act 2020 and WHS General Regulations.
 This means mapping strategies to the current unit release, validating assessment tools, maintaining trainer currency, and updating resources promptly when standards or regulator guidance shift.
-Robust recordkeeping is essential, for statements of attainment, refresher dates and any site specific verification of competency.
-When workers ask how long is working at heights valid for, RTOs should explain there is no legislated expiry for RIIWHS204E, while industry expects reassessment about every two years, and some employers require annual updates When to update your Working at Heights certificate.
-RTOs should also distinguish this training currency from High Risk Work Licences, which follow separate five year renewal rules through WorkSafe WA.
+Robust recordkeeping is essential for statements of attainment, refresher dates, and any site-specific verification of competency.
+When workers ask how long their working at heights qualification is valid for, RTOs should explain that there is no legislated expiry for RIIWHS204E.
+However, the industry expects reassessment about every two years.
+Some employers require annual updates.
+When to update your Working at Heights certificate.
+RTOs should also distinguish this training currency from High Risk Work Licences, which follow separate five-year renewal rules through WorkSafe WA.

 Case study, Safety Heights and Rescue Training

 Safety Heights and Rescue Training exemplifies this model.
-The RTO aligns delivery to JSC updates and AS/NZS 1891.4, then assesses learners in realistic scenarios covering hierarchy of control, equipment inspection and on site rescue planning.
-Refresher invitations are scheduled on a 24 month cycle, and roles with rescue duties are encouraged to complete annual capability checks consistent with AS/NZS 1891.4 annual reassessment guidance.
-Employer clients receive audit ready documentation packs and data exports that simplify due diligence and WHS audits.
-Ongoing trainer professional development and industry validation sessions ensure changes in Western Australian practice, such as new fall prevention advisories or regulator alerts, are reflected in delivery within weeks, not years.
+The RTO aligns delivery with JSC updates and AS/NZS 1891.4, then assesses learners in realistic scenarios covering the hierarchy of control, equipment inspection, and on-site rescue planning.
+Refresher invitations are scheduled on a 24-month cycle, and roles with rescue duties are encouraged to complete annual capability checks in accordance with AS/NZS 1891.4 annual reassessment guidance.
+Employer clients receive audit-ready documentation packs and data exports that simplify due diligence and WHS audits.
+Ongoing trainer professional development and industry validation sessions ensure that changes in Western Australian practice, such as new fall-prevention advisories or regulator alerts, are reflected in delivery within weeks, not years.

 Benefits of Regular Training Updates